SheetJS/sheetjs/docbits/85_filetype.md

 the concept of a workbook (`XLW` files) but also had single-sheet `XLS` format.
 The structure is largely similar to the Lotus 1-2-3 file formats.
 BIFF5/8/12 extended the format in various ways but largely stuck to the same record format.

+Multiplan 4 "Normal" files are identical in structure to BIFF2 and use the same cell value records.
+There are some different record types for more advanced features like Print Settings.
+The BIFF2 writer generates files that can be read in Multiplan 4 and the parser can extract values from "Normal" files.

 There is no official specification for any of these formats.
 Excel 95 can write files in these formats, so record lengths and fields were determined by writing